-Sex, drug stings nab more from suburbs than from Detroit
+Sex, drug stings nab more from suburbs than city

 She sashayed across the sidewalk, grabbing the attention of passing motorists.
 A middle-aged man in a pickup pulled over and made an offer: $15.